 - One episode of Adventure Time has the Ice King give up on kidnapping princesses...and instead just stole a bit from a bunch of them, stitching them together into a woman called Princess Monster Wife.
 Their relationship was oddly sweet, but she was so freakish that Finn and Jake were unable to fight her, and she was so distraught over her appearance (and origin, when she discovered it) that she pulled a Heroic Sacrifice by returning her parts to their original owners.

-- Actually everyone has a slightly different version of Chimeraism occurring from cellular interchanges during pregnancy.
+- Recently it's been shown that everyone has a slightly different version of Chimeraism occurring from cellular interchanges during pregnancy.
 Babies pick up a few from mom and mom from the child.
 However, these are very few.

 - In addition to sexual reproduction blending the DNA of two individuals, much of our DNA is in fact viral in origin.
 These viruses began somewhere else, often in another species.